 Table 1 lists all of the LpCfg commands that are supported on Emulex adapters on various platforms.

-- ✓ indicates commands that are supported on both winlpcfg and linlpcfg. - L indicates commands that are supported only on linlpcfg. - NIC indicates commands that are supported only by IBM PowerPC CNAs.
+- ✓ indicates commands that are supported on both winlpcfg and linlpcfg. - L indicates commands that are supported only on linlpcfg.

 Table 1: Supported Commands for LpCfg